World premiere at Toronto International Film Festival (TIFF) just hours ago…***

 Acv rating: **** (out of five).

 ‘What’s love got to do it’ enjoyed its world premiere this morning at the Toronto International Film Festival (September 10/11).
-It will go on general release on January 27 2023 in the UK.
-We will have more from TIFF and the film’ s world premiere shortly.
-We saw the film at an advance press screening in London.
-We are not at TIFF this year, as we are going to focus a little more on home-based (UK) content.
+It will go on general release in the UK on February 24 2023.